 Intensive English Courses

-All new students at our Intensive English Program take comprehensive placement exams before the first week of class to determine their Reading/Writing and Listening/Speaking levels.
+All new students at our Intensive English Program take comprehensive placement exams that test spoken English and written English skills before the first week of class.
+This determines their Reading/Writing and Listening/Speaking levels.

 Our Intensive English Program levels are: